Simcoe County Rovers FC

-Simcoe County Rovers Football Club is a Canadian semi-professional soccer club based in Barrie, Ontario, that plays in the League1 Ontario men's and women's divisions.
+Simcoe County Rovers Football Club is a Canadian semi-professional soccer club based in Barrie, Ontario, that plays in the League1 Ontario Premier men's and women's divisions.

+The club debuted in League1 Ontario in 2022 in both the men's and women's divisions.
+The men's team won the league title in 2023 and participated in the 2024 Canadian Championship.
+The women's team won their League1 Ontario Premier division title, as well as the League1 Canada National title at the Women's Inter-Provincial Championship in 2025.

 History

-The club was founded in 2021, by former Canadian national team player Julian De Guzman, Peter Raco, and the Barrie Soccer Club under the name FC Barrie, who had initially been part of the group forming 1812 FC Barrie, before departing to form their own team.
+The club was founded in 2021, by former Canadian national team player Julian de Guzman, Peter Raco, and the Barrie Soccer Club under the name FC Barrie, who had initially been part of the group forming 1812 FC Barrie, before departing to form their own team.

-On July 6, 2021, the club was officially unveiled under the name Simcoe County Rovers FC as a joint partnership between Raco and De Guzman.
+On July 6, 2021, the club was officially unveiled under the name Simcoe County Rovers FC as a joint partnership between Raco and de Guzman.
 In August 2021, it was announced that Canadian national team player Cyle Larin was joining the club as a co-owner; in December 2021, fellow Canadian national team player Doneil Henry was announced as another co-owner.
 In January 2022, Canadian women's team player Janine Beckie also joined the ownership group.
 In April 2022, Atiba Hutchinson also joined the ownership group.
 Since its formation, the team has been affiliated with youth clubs Barrie SC and Aurora FC (who previously operated a team in League1 Ontario until 2020), and Orangeville-based school Athlete Institute.

 On October 21, 2021, it was announced that the club was officially joining both the male and female divisions of League1 Ontario for 2022, acquiring the license of Aurora FC, who did not play in 2021 and joined the Rovers as an affiliate club.
 Both teams played their debut matches on April 24 against Blue Devils FC, with the women winning 3–0 and the men drawing 1–1.

 In 2022, the men's reserve team won the League1 Ontario U21 Reserve Division.

+In 2023, the men finished the regular season in second place, earning their first home playoff game, where they defeated Vaughan Azzurri in the semi-finals, in front of over 1,200 fans.
+In the championship final, they defeated Scrosoppi FC to win the League1 Ontario title, thereby qualifying for the 2024 Canadian Championship.
+Over 600 travelling supporters attended the League1 Ontario final, marking a League1 Canada traveling supporters record.

+On April 24, 2024, the club made their Canadian Championship debut, where they were defeated 5-0 by Major League Soccer club Toronto FC, with over 2000 estimated Rovers fans having purchased tickets and attending the match.

+In 2025, the women's team won the Premier Division title, qualifying for the League1 Canada Women's Inter-Provincial Championship, where they won the title to become the national champions and the only team from Ontario to have ever won League1 Canada’s national championship.